dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 ### Test Plan (PreviousReportTextAndJsonPanel)
 - Portrait mode: Verify gridBottomControl displays JSON on left, header_and_findings on right.
 - Landscape mode: Verify gridSideBottom displays header_and_findings on left, JSON on right.
-- Edit header_and_findings TextBox â†’ verify binding updates PreviousHeaderAndFindingsText in ViewModel.
+- Edit header_and_findings TextBox ¡æ verify binding updates PreviousHeaderAndFindingsText in ViewModel.
-- Edit JSON TextBox â†’ verify binding updates PreviousReportJson in ViewModel.
+- Edit JSON TextBox ¡æ verify binding updates PreviousReportJson in ViewModel.
-- Toggle Reverse Reports â†’ verify columns swap correctly in both control instances.
+- Toggle Reverse Reports ¡æ verify columns swap correctly in both control instances.
-- GridSplitter dragging â†’ verify resizing works smoothly in both panels.
+- GridSplitter dragging ¡æ verify resizing works smoothly in both panels.

 ### Risks / Mitigations (PreviousReportTextAndJsonPanel)
-- Dependency property bindings might fail if RelativeSource is incorrect â†’ mitigated by testing bindings in both usage contexts.
+- Dependency property bindings might fail if RelativeSource is incorrect ¡æ mitigated by testing bindings in both usage contexts.
-- Column swapping in ApplyReverse might not work if control hierarchy changes â†’ mitigated by using FindName to locate elements at runtime.
+- Column swapping in ApplyReverse might not work if control hierarchy changes ¡æ mitigated by using FindName to locate elements at runtime.
-- Reverse property initial state might cause layout flash â†’ mitigated by setting Reverse in XAML declaratively.
+- Reverse property initial state might cause layout flash ¡æ mitigated by setting Reverse in XAML declaratively.

 ## Change Log Addition (2025-01-11 - Previous Report Field Mapping Change)
 - Changed PreviousReportJson field mapping to use `header_and_findings` instead of `findings` and `final_conclusion` instead of `conclusion` for alignment with database schema and domain model.
 - Updated MainViewModel.PreviousStudies.cs:
-  - Renamed internal cache fields: `_prevFindingsCache` â†’ `_prevHeaderAndFindingsCache`, `_prevConclusionCache` â†’ `_prevFinalConclusionCache`.
+  - Renamed internal cache fields: `_prevFindingsCache` ¡æ `_prevHeaderAndFindingsCache`, `_prevConclusionCache` ¡æ `_prevFinalConclusionCache`.
-  - Renamed properties: `PreviousFindingsText` â†’ `PreviousHeaderAndFindingsText`, `PreviousConclusionText` â†’ `PreviousFinalConclusionText`.
+  - Renamed properties: `PreviousFindingsText` ¡æ `PreviousHeaderAndFindingsText`, `PreviousConclusionText` ¡æ `PreviousFinalConclusionText`.
   - Added backward compatibility aliases `PreviousFindingsText` and `PreviousConclusionText` as passthrough properties to avoid breaking existing references.
   - Updated JSON serialization in `UpdatePreviousReportJson()` to emit `header_and_findings` and `final_conclusion` fields.
   - Updated JSON deserialization in `ApplyJsonToPrevious()` to read `header_and_findings` and `final_conclusion` fields.